netdata/netdata/packaging/installer/methods/kickstart.md

 ### automatic updates

-By default the script installs a cron job to automatically update Netdata to the latest version of the release channel used.
+By default, the script installs a cron job to automatically update Netdata to the latest version of the release channel used.

 - `--auto-update`
   Enable automatic updates (this is the default).